drobilla/linenoise/README.md

     void linenoiseSetFreeHintsCallback(linenoiseFreeHintsCallback *);

-The free hint callback will just receive the pointer and free the string as needed (depending on how the hits callback allocated it).
+The free hint callback will just receive the pointer and free the string as needed (depending on how the hints callback allocated it).

 As you can see in the example above, a `color` (in xterm color terminal codes) can be provided together with a `bold` attribute.
 If no color is set, the